3stack-software/celery-cloudwatch/README.md

 You can then see how many tasks/day, tasks/week etc are being completed.

+Also, we record the total waiting/running per task:

+ * CeleryTaskWaiting
+ * CeleryTaskRunning

 Also, statistics on task duration are sent in the metrics:

  * CeleryTaskQueuedTime
  * CeleryTaskProcessingTime

 These metrics are sent with all supported stats (No. Events, Sum, Max, Min), allowing you to gain insight into your task processing and match requests and capacity.

-Finally, the following metrics are sent as overalls (for each queue):

- * CeleryQueueSize
- * CeleryRunningTasks

 #Getting Started